-In 2017, the National Cervical Screening Program is changing.
-From December 1st, the current Pap test will be replaced by the Cervical Screening Program which will include a HPV test rather than a Pap test.
+The National Cervical Screening Program has now changed.
+From December 1st, the Pap test was replaced by a HPV test.
 These changes are a result of new evidence, better technology and will help improve early detection of cervical cancer and save lives.

 The new National Cervical Screening Program will: